Introduction: CONTROL 8 SERVO MOTORs USING 8 POTENTIOMETERs (HUMANOID ROBOT EP 02)

 And then, sends id number.

-For example, if the master sends the first potentiometer’s value, the number will be 0.
+For example, if the leader sends the first potentiometer’s value, the number will be 0.

 Step 18: Communication